spacemeowx2/switch-lan-play/README.md

 English | [中文](README_zh.md)

-Make you and your friends play games like in a LAN.
+Enjoy games with your friends as if you were on a LAN.

 ```
                      Internet